Defiant Mexican attorney general says would repeat massacre gaffe

 The government says corrupt police in league with a local drug gang abducted and apparently murdered the 43 trainee teachers in the southwestern state of Guerrero in late September.

-President Enrique Pena Nieto took office two years ago vowing to restore order in Mexico, where about 100,000 people have died in violence linked to organised crime since 2007.
+President Enrique Pena Nieto took office two years ago vowing to restore order in Mexico, where about 100,000 people have died in violence linked to organized crime since 2007.

 But the shocking case of the trainee teachers has upended his efforts to focus public attention away from violence and onto a raft of economic reforms he has pushed through Congress, and his attorney general's comments have drawn fury.